zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 This Test Case will determine if parent zone and child zones, respectively, exist.

+If the test is an [undelegated test], however, it can be tested even it is not delegated or even if the parent zone can not be determined.

 If the zone to be tested is the root zone, it has no parent or delegation and will always pass this Test Case.

 If no parent can be determined, there cannot be any delegation.

+## Scope

+The algorithm in this test case should match the algorithm in method [Get parent zone].

 If the child zone does not exist (is not delegated), the only test case to be run after this test case is [BASIC03].
 However, if the test type is an [undelegated test], then all other test cases can be run even if the child zone is not delegated.

-## Scope

-The algorithm in this test case should match the algorithm in method [Get parent zone].

 ## Inputs